Reunion Weekend Schedule

 9:30 a.m.
 President Iuliano addresses class

 10:15 a.m.
-Class gets ready to march over together for the President's Address and Awards Ceremony in the CUB/SUB
+Class gets ready to walk over together for the President's Address and Awards Ceremony

 9:30–10:30 a.m. *All Reunion Class Breakfast